Gkicks/chuckles-comedy-club/README.md

 ## Initial Discussion

-Chuckles Comedy Club is a venue where the USP is that the performers are all American comedians.
+Chuckles Comedy Club is a venue where the unique selling point is that the performers are all American comedians.
 The website is user-friendly and easy to navigate, allowing users to quickly find the information they need.

 ### Key Information for the Site